MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-enable-uac-windows.md

 # Change User Access Control setting

+**Applies to:**
+* Windows 10
+* Windows 11

 The User Access Control settings help prevent potentially harmful programs and software from making changes to your device.
-If you've received a message about adjusting these controls, it means that your organization requires your device to have more protection from User Access Control.
+If you've received a message about adjusting these controls on an enrolled work or school device, it means that your organization requires your device to have more protection from User Access Control.

 ## Adjust protection level